 The Design and Technology Department is well resourced and has an impressive range of equipment and assistance on offer.
-Alongside developing traditional designing skills, students make full use of CAD and 3D modeling software, often outputting work to the laser cutter or CNC milling machine.
+Alongside developing traditional designing skills, students make full use of CAD and 3D modeling software, often outputting work to the laser cutter or class set of 3D printers.

 In Years Seven to Nine, DT pupils study and work with a variety of materials and concepts.
-Through a broad foundation course, consisting of a variety of projects, pupils build skill levels and confidence in both the workshop and design room.
-As they progress, pupils can experiment with materials, concepts and manufacturing processes to help develop their understanding of designing and making.
+Through a broad foundation course, consisting of a variety of projects, pupils build skill levels and confidence in both the workshop and design room, whilst working with the latest prototyping technology.
+As they progress, pupils can experiment with materials, concepts and manufacturing processes to help develop their understanding of designing, making and prototyping.